 Materials

 We selected 18 colored photographs of daily-life objects from two standardized stimulus sets (Brodeur, Dionne-Dostie, Montreuil, Lepage, & Op de Beeck, 2010; Moreno-Martínez & Montoro, 2012).
 Half of the objects were kitchen utensils, whereas the other half were garage tools.
 All objects were relatively long and narrow (width: 4.4°-5.7°; height: 0.65°-2.02°), and were oriented horizontally.
-Per category, seven objects of the nine objects were 'handled object's (e.g. a knife).
+Per category, seven of the nine objects were 'handled object's (e.g. a knife).
 The remaining four objects (two from each category) were roughly symmetrical, and equally graspable on both sides (e.g. a ruler).
-The latter were used as fillers, to decrease the chance that participants would notice our handle-orientation manipulation (explained below).
+These were used as fillers, to decrease the chance that participants would notice our handle-orientation manipulation (explained below).
 The filler trials were not included in the analyses.

 Design